 - Childhood Vaccinations - In this one-hour class, Blank Children's Hospital pediatrician, Dr. Nathan Boonstra discusses the importance of infant vaccinations, addresses myths and answers participants' questions regarding immunizations.

 - Beyond Birth: The First Year - This weekly education and support group is for parents and babies from birth to one year.
 You will have the opportunity to gain information, ask questions and share experiences with other parents, as well as receive help from a lactation consultant, if needed.

 Breastfeeding Support Groups - We offer weekly gatherings where our lactation consultants direct a group discussion and are available to answer questions.
 Participants have the opportunity to talk to other moms, share your breastfeeding experiences, discuss challenges you are facing, and encourage one another in your breastfeeding journey.
 Groups meet at Iowa Lutheran Hospital, Methodist West Hospital and UnityPoint Clinic - Pediatrics - Ankeny.

 Our goal is to partner with parents to offer education and resources to support the social-emotional development of children as well as healthy lifestyles.

-- Feeding Your Baby - This class shows parents how to feed babies in a nutritious, safe and encouraging way from birth through one year.
+- Feeding Your Child: The First Year - This class shows parents how to feed babies in a nutritious, safe and encouraging way from birth through one year.
 Topics discussed include breastmilk and formula, when to start solids, how to introduce baby food, the progression of textures, self-feeding, and much more.